ishani-ss/ishani-ss/README.md

 ## Project Updates
 <table><tr><td valign="top" width="50%">

-- 💭 Currently, I am researching large multimodal models (LMMs) for document understanding.
-A blog with full insights will be released shortly.
+- 💭 Currently, I'm working on an NLP predictive modelling project to test out specific keyword extractors and predictive modelling packages.
+Full code to be released soon.

 - ❓ Recently I finished an excellent book called ["Storytelling with Data"](https://www.storytellingwithdata.com/), with lessons I will employ when communicating with data in this blog.